-Texting while driving is always a no-no, but this common behavior will be even more dangerous in the aftermath of quarantine.
+Texting while driving is always a bad idea, but this common behavior will be even more dangerous in the aftermath of quarantine.
 As erratic drivers take over, it is imperative that you maintain the ability to respond to split-second developments behind the wheel.

 When in doubt, keep plenty of space between you and the next vehicle.
 This will ensure that, in the event the other driver suddenly brakes, you can react in a way that lessens the impact or avoids a crash altogether.
 While the ideal following time will vary somewhat based on the location and speed limit, three seconds should be the absolute minimum.